Error bounds, PL condition, and quadratic growth for weakly convex functions, and linear convergences of proximal point methods: Proximal point method for convex optimization

 The proof of \cref{eq:PPM-sublinear-convergence-cost} is immediate from a telescope sum via the following one-step improvement:

-This fact \cref{eq:PPM-distant-nonincreasing} is not difficult to establish.
-For completeness, we provide proof details in \cref{section:sublinear-PPM-proof}.
+This fact is not difficult to establish.
 Note that choosing any constant step size $c_k = c > 0$ in \cref{eq:PPM-sublinear-convergence-cost} directly implies the common sublinear rate $\mathcal{O}(1/k)$.
-In \cref{theo:PPM-sublinear-convergence}, $f(x)$ does not need to be $L$-smooth, and it can also be nonsmooth.
+In \cref{theo:PPM-sublinear-convergence}, $f$ does not need to be $L$-smooth, and it can also be non-differentiable.
 Thus, the guarantees in \cref{theo:PPM-sublinear-convergence} are much stronger than those by (sub)gradient methods.
 This is because the proximal mapping \cref{eq:PPM-subproblem} is a stronger oracle than simple (sub)gradient updates.

-Similar to GD in \cref{section:motivation}, when $f(x)$ satisfies additional regularity conditions, the PPM enjoys linear convergence.
-Our next main technical result establishes linear convergences of the PPM under the general regularity conditions in \cref{prop:QG-EB-PL}.
+Similar to GD in \cref{section:Motivation-Preliminaries}, when the function $f$ satisfies additional regularity conditions, the PPM enjoys linear convergence.
+Our next main technical result establishes linear convergences of the PPM under the common regularity conditions in \cref{prop:QG-EB-PL}.